Remarks of Seth Frotman (as delivered)

 I’m sure you’ve heard the numbers before, but I think they are worth repeating.

 Today, more than 44 million student loan borrowers owe more than $1.5 trillion in student loan debt.
 Eight million of them are in default.
-Five million more are on their way.
+Three million more are on their way.
 Last year, more than one million borrowers defaulted on their loan, joining the million plus who defaulted the year before that, and the year before that, and the year before that.
 In fact, every 28 seconds, another student loan borrower defaults on their loan—that’s every 28 seconds of every hour, every day, every year.

 And it’s not just those in default.
 It’s also millions of folks making their payments while barely scraping by.
 This is about real people—real people with ruined lives and wrecked financial futures, all suffering because of the system we built—a system built on the notion that higher education is always the great equalizer, regardless of cost; a system where there is seemingly no price too high and no burden too heavy for the millions of students we churn through its gears; a system that seems to explain away any data point that begins to dismantle its wobbly foundation.